Temurgugu/tgugushvili/content/en/authors/Temur Gugushvili/_index.md

 - Visitors
 ---

-Currently, I am working at the [National Agency for Crime Prevention and Probation](https://www.facebook.com/CenterforCrimePrevention) as head of Research and Service Department.
+Currently, I am working at the [Food and Agriculture Organization (FAO) Representation in Georgia](https://www.fao.org/georgia/en/) as Researcher.
 At the same time, I am a PhD Candidate at Tbilisi State University, Department of Sociology.
-My academic career already includes several impactful research [projects](https://temurgugushvili.ge/project/) focusing on people's livelihoods in rural and mountain settlements.
+My academic career already includes several impactful research [projects](https://temurgugushvili.ge/project/) focusing on rural and mountain development.

-As doing research in both public and academic sector, I see the advantages as well as disadvantages of both qualitative and quantitative research methods.
+As researching international, public and academic sectors, I see the advantages and disadvantages of both qualitative and quantitative research methods.
 That is why, in some cases, the only solution to capture the whole perspective is to craft a mixed-methods research design.

-After accumulating research experiences in interdisciplinary, transdisciplinary, participatory, action and transformative studies, I am in favor of these approaches which prevent staying the research results on the dusty shells or databases.
+After accumulating research experiences in interdisciplinary, transdisciplinary, participatory, action and transformative studies, I favour these approaches, which prevent staying the research results on the dusty shells or databases.

-I believe that the researcher's primary role is to explore hitherto hidden and spread it in an understandable way to the relevant stakeholders.
+I believe that the researcher's primary role is to explore the hitherto hidden and spread it in an understandable way to the relevant stakeholders.
 For this reason, I synthesise in practice social science theories, methods and information handling tools, such as R/Rstudio, QGIS, SPSS, Excel, Access, MAXQDA, Mendeley, etc.